Do you want to create an eCommerce website with WooCommerce? This is a step-by-step tutorial for beginners to set up a WooCommerce store on WordPress.

 - Product Tags.
 This is similar to WordPress tags; it helps you organize products with different tags.

 - Product Image.
 This is the main product image that is visible on the catalog pages.
 Add the best picture of your product here.

 - Product Gallery.
-These are images that are visible on the product page only and allows you to showcase your product in different angles or use cases.
+These images are visible on the product page only and allow you to showcase your product in different angles or use cases.

 Similarly, populate the store with all the products that you want to show in your store.
 Regularly visit this section to make adjustments to your catalog.

 Step 5: Add Payment methods